eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ```

 #### Managing connections
-The recommended way to manage (CRUD) connections in Ditto is by using the [Manage connections HTTP API](connectivity-manage-connections.html).
+The recommended way to manage (CRUD) connections in Ditto is by using the [Manage connections via HTTP API](connectivity-manage-connections.html).

-However, [Piggyback commands](connectivity-manage-connections-piggyback.html) are still available to do this.
+However, [Manage connections via Piggyback commands](connectivity-manage-connections-piggyback.html) is still available to do this.

 #### Managing background cleanup